Turkey surprises with huge interest rate hike

 "Recent indicators point to a continued increase in the underlying trend of inflation," the central bank said.

+"Monetary tightening will be further strengthened as much as needed in a timely and gradual manner until a significant improvement in the inflation outlook is achieved," it said.

-The lira gained 1.5 percent against the dollar following the bank's strong signal that is was stepping up its fight against inflation and attempts to support the troubled currency.
+The lira gained 1.5 percent against the dollar in wake of the bank's strong signal that is was stepping up its fight against inflation and attempts to support the troubled currency.

+Capital Economics analyst Liam Peach said the "much larger-than-expected" rate increase "will go a long way towards reassuring investors that the shift back to policy orthodoxy is on track".

-Erdogan infused his government with market-friendly economists after winning a difficult May election that came in the heat of one of Turkey's most dire cost-of-living crises in decades.
+Erdogan infused his government with market-friendly faces after winning a difficult May election that came in the heat of one of Turkey's most dire economic crises in decades.

 They immediately set off on a new battle against inflation that peaked at an annual rate of 85 percent last October and is on the rise once again.